ElectionDataAnalysis/electiondata/docs/User_Guide.md

 From the root folder of your repository run `python3 setup.py install` (or if `python` is an alias for `python3` on your system, `python setup.py install`).

 ## Setting up
-In the directory from which you will run the system -- which can be outside your local repository-- create the main parameter files you will need to specify paths and database connection information specific to your local computing environment:
+You will need a parameter file to specify paths and database connection information specific to your local computing environment.
+This file is necessary for the three main classes:
+ * `JurisdictionPrepper` for preparing jurisdiction files
-* `run_time.ini` for preparing jurisdictions (JurisdictionPrepper class) loading data (DataLoader class); for pulling and analyzing results (the Analyzer class).
+ * `DataLoader` for loading data
+ *  `Analyzer` for exporting and analyzing results

-See the template file (`src/parameter_file_templates/run_time.ini.template`).
+See the [template file](../src/parameter_file_templates/run_time.ini.template) for required parameters.

 ## Determining a Munger
 Election result data comes in a variety of file formats.
 Even when the basic format is the same, file columns may have different interpretations.
 The code is built to ease -- as much as possible -- the chore of processing and interpreting each format.
 Following the [Jargon File](http://catb.org/jargon/html/M/munge.html), which gives one meaning of "munge" as "modify data in some way the speaker doesn't need to go into right now or cannot describe succinctly," we call each set of basic information about interpreting an election result file a "munger".